GRAND: Graph Release with Assured Node Differential Privacy: Theoretical Guarantees

 Then $\tilde{F}_n$ converges uniformly to $F$ in probability.
 That is, as $n, m \to \infty$,

 \end{thm}

 Assumption~\ref{ass:embedding-concentration} for Theorems~\ref{thm:main-marginal} and \ref{thm:main-CDF} requires that the latent vectors can be accurately recovered for all nodes $i\in [N]$.
 For nodes in the hold-out set, this is not difficult by using the standard network estimation methods.
-However, for nodes $i\in [n]$, such a requirement needs additional study of the node-wise estimation procedure.
-Next, we show that under both the inner product latent space model and the RDPG, the proposed estimation algorithm satisfies the requirement of \ref{ass:embedding-concentration}.
+For nodes $i\in [n]$, such a requirement needs additional study of the node-wise estimation procedure.
+Next, we show that under both the inner product latent space model and the RDPG, the proposed estimation satisfies \ref{ass:embedding-concentration}.

-\begin{thm}[Error bound for node-wise estimation] Suppose $n = o(e^m)$.
-For a constant $c>0$, consider the following models. \begin{enumerate} \item The network is generated from the inner product latent space model and the latent vector set $\{\hat{Z}_i\}_{i\in [n]}$ is estimated by \eqref{eq:logistic}. \item The network is generated from the RDPG model and the latent vector set $\{\hat{Z}_i\}_{i\in [n]}$ is estimated by \eqref{eq:ols}. \end{enumerate} If the true latent distribution $F$ has a bounded domain and a positive definite second-order moment: $\Sigma = \e[ZZ^\top]\succeq \mu I_d$ for some constant $\mu>0$, while the hold-out estimates (up to an unidentifiable transformation) satisfy
+\begin{thm}[Error Bound for Node-wise Estimation] Suppose $n = o(e^m)$.
+For a constant $c>0$, consider the following models. \begin{enumerate} \item The network is generated from the inner product latent space model and the latent vector set $\{\hat{Z}_i\}_{i\in [n]}$ is estimated by \eqref{eq:logistic}. \item The network is generated from the RDPG model and the latent vector set $\{\hat{Z}_i\}_{i\in [n]}$ is estimated by the OLS linear regression. \end{enumerate} If the true latent distribution $F$ has a bounded domain and a positive definite second-order moment: $\Sigma = \e[ZZ^\top]\succeq \mu I_d$ for some constant $\mu>0$, while the hold-out estimates (up to an unidentifiable transformation) satisfy

 with probability approaching 1, the estimates $\{\hat{Z}_{i}\}_{i\in [N]}$ from Algorithm~\ref{algo:main} satisfy

 for a constant $C>0$ with probability approaching 1. \end{thm}